corelan/fdsi/README.md

 # Arguments

-`-p <path>`     Specify the starting folder. fdsi will process this folder and all subfolders `-l <number>`   Specify the maximum path length.
+`-p <path>`     Specify the starting folder. fdsi will process this folder and all subfolders.
+`-l <number>`   Specify the maximum path length.
 Set to 260 by default.
+`-v`            Show verbose information.
-`-h`            Show the help
+`-h`            Show the help.